FredLackey/ory-sandbox/README.md

 Until this point we've been testing a single instance of Hydra and just ensuring it works.
 However, the ultimate goal of OAuth is to allow muliple systems to work together.
 As we continue forward, do not mix this concept with the irony that Ory was kind enough to supply samples of a front-end.
 Even as we implement a second instance of Hydra, remember that, during this exercise, we are mocking a scenario where multiple organizations just happen to be using Hydra.

+## Caution - Hydra Instance #2

+The Hydra docs make use of several tempoary containers which never remain running.
+The user simply runs through their one-page "setup" guide running commands.
+And, to me, it feels as if thier doc was written out of sequence or someone came back and injected a missing step in a few places.
+For this reason, some of the steps I take in the next section show a slightly different flow so we configure everything and then proceed with the test.

 -----

 ## Example #2: User Login & Consent Flow